Eligibility Requirements and Number of Hours

 International students are permitted to work on-campus as part of their immigration status.
 There are different types of work authorizations depending on the purpose of employment and the student’s immigration status.
 Visit International Student Services for more information.

-- Undergraduate student employees should not be hired to work more than 20 hours per week during academic terms in which they are enrolled and 37.5 hours per week during their off academic term and official school breaks.
+Generally, student employees should not work more than 20 hours per week during the academic term in which they are enrolled as they are first and foremost a student.

-- Undergraduate students working multiple jobs may not work more than a combined 40 hours per week across all the jobs.
+- Undergraduate students working multiple jobs must not work over 40 hours per week across all active on-campus appointments.

-- Students holding federal work-study positions may not work more than 20 hours per week and 37.5 hours per week during official school breaks.
+- Federal Work Study students cannot work more than 20 hours per week while classes are in session and 40 hours per week during official school breaks.
 Visit the Office of Financial Aid for more information.

 Preparing for the First Day of Work

 Most student employees do not require a background check unless they fall into certain categories.
 For example, student employees who are handling money, working with minors, involved in direct patient care, or have key access will require a background check.
 For more information, please review HR Policy 1.90 Background Screenings and Professional References.

 All U.S. employers are responsible for the completion and retention of Form I-9 – Employment Eligibility Verification – for each individual hired for employment in the United States, including citizens and non-citizens.
 As part of USC’s employment process, student employees are required to complete a Federal Form I-9 to establish their eligibility to work in the United States before they can start working.

 On or before a student employee’s first day, the student hire representative initiates this electronic process in I-9 Advantage and will ensure section one is completed by the student.
 Within the first three days of starting a job, the student employee will need to present UNEXPIRED and ORIGINAL documents from the Form I-9 List of Acceptable Documents to the student hire representative to complete section two of the verification.
 Review the Form I-9 Employment Eligibility Verification Employee Information Sheet for more information.